- Duration (years): 1.5 years

 - Recognise and assess the ethical challenges and the influence of major historical and contemporary cultural trends on art and design artefacts.

-- Produce technically and aesthetically high-quality work based on interesting concepts that demonstrates an understanding of digital art and design principles.
+- Produce technically and aesthetically high-quality work based on interesting concepts that demonstrate an understanding of digital art and design principles.

 - Communicate and cooperate effectively with others in design-related development processes, within and outside their own subject area.